-Sex Week, featuring sex-ed lectures about things college students want to know about, has become a thing on many campuses around Valentine's Day.
+Sex Week, featuring sex-ed lectures about things college students want to know, has become a thing on many campuses around Valentine's Day.
 Often included in these programs are Polyamory 101 talks.

 But at the University of North Florida in Jacksonville, the administration has canceled two poly and kink talks, and one on sex toys, after an outfit called the Leadership Institute in Arlington, Virginia, ("training conservative activists, students, and leaders since 1979") published an article, UNF Sex Week promotes polyamory as 'alternative to cheating'

 , on its site Campus Reform.
 The story was picked up by other right-wing media, including the Washington Times.